 The Snowmass Clinic opens in its new and expanded location in Base Village, and remains open year-round.

-AVH and The Steadman Clinic launch a new partnership to enhance and expand world-class orthopaedic services in the valley, including the new Steadman Philippon Surgery Center in Basalt.
+AVH and The Steadman Clinic launch a new partnership to enhance and expand world-class orthopaedic services in the valley.
+This includes the new Steadman Philippon Surgery Center in Basalt.

 In cooperation with AVH and the Valley Health Alliance, the Rocky Mountain Valley Health Plan launches a new product on the individual market with 8-15 percent lower premiums.